wangz10/ModelGenerator/README.md

 while also scaling with hardware and integrating with larger data pipelines or research workflows.

-ModelGenerator is built on PyTorch, HuggingFace, and Lightning, and works seamlessly with these ecosystems.
+AIDO.ModelGenerator is built on PyTorch, HuggingFace, and Lightning, and works seamlessly with these ecosystems.

-See the [ModelGenerator documentation](https://genbio-ai.github.io/ModelGenerator) for installation, usage, tutorials, and API reference.
+See the [AIDO.ModelGenerator documentation](https://genbio-ai.github.io/ModelGenerator) for installation, usage, tutorials, and API reference.

+To read about how AIDO.ModelGenerator facilitates the development of an AI-driven Digital Organism, see [AIDO](https://github.com/genbio-ai/AIDO).

 For more information on how ModelGenerator facilitates the development of an AI-driven Digital Organism, see [AIDO](https://github.com/genbio-ai/AIDO).